Customizable Oatmeal Muffins

 STEP 1: PREP

-First, preheat oven to 350ºF and spray a muffin tin with non-stick cooking spray, and then set aside.
+First, preheat oven to 350ºF and spray a muffin tin with non-stick cooking spray.
+Then, set aside.
 Grab all of the ingredients and don’t forget some fun toppings to make these oatmeal cups your own.
 It will make baking these muffins easier to go ahead and measure all of the ingredients now.
-This is also the time when you’ll want to ground 1 1/2 cups of the rolled oats into oat flour.
+This is also the time when you’ll want to grind 1 1/2 cups of the rolled oats into oat flour.
 Use a blender or food processor to grind the oats until they have reached a flour-like consistency; set aside.
 Alternatively, you can purchase already ground oat flour.

 STEP 2: MIX WET INGREDIENTS